weinman/cnn_lstm_ctc_ocr/README.md

 characters predicted incorrectly), and the sequence error (percentage of words--entire sequences--predicted incorrectly.)

+# Validation

+To see the output of a small set of instances, the script `validation.py` allows you to load a model and read an image one at a time via the process's standard input and print the decoded output for each.
+For example

+    cd src ; python validate.py < ~/paths_to_images.txt

+Alternatively, you can run the program interactively by typing image paths in the terminal (one per line, type Control-D when you want the model to run the input entered so far).

 # Configuration

 There are many command-line options to configure training